-Donnamarie Baptiste is a Producer, Programmer and Curator of Art & Culture.
-Her expertise includes arts & exhibition production, curatorial, programming and creative marketing.
-Partnering with artists, organizations, galleries and brands, she utilizes her deep network and 17 years of experience in cultural & creative production, arts administration and community engagement.
+Donnamarie Baptiste is a Producer, Arts Administrator and Organizer of Arts and Culture projects and events.
+Her expertise includes exhibition production, marketing, project management, community engagement, sponsorship/development and programming.
+Partnering with artists, organizations, galleries and brands, she utilizes her deep network and 17 years of experience of working in diverse communities in the areas of cultural & creative production, arts administration and social issues.
 Baptiste has served as a producer, curator, contributing writer and moderator of numerous successful exhibitions and events.

 For the past few years she has been working with visionary clients providing arts & culture management/consulting while supporting the Miami art community as a board member of Oolite Arts.